ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 Notice that there are no vectors for the smaller q-vectors we were trying to generate.
-This is because the SphericalLatticeQVector generator can only select reciprocal lattice vectors from our trajectory.
-There aren't any reciprocal lattice vectors in the ranges set for the smaller shells.
+This is because the SphericalLatticeQVector generator can only select reciprocal lattice vectors generated from the unit cell of our trajectory.
+Basically the simulation cell was too small for the shell we are trying to generate.

 If you move to the Vector angle statistics tab you can see the generated q-vectors in more detail.